bparanj/crystal/electronics/components/polarized-capacitor.md

 - The slow rise and fall in voltage show how the capacitor charges and discharges, with the resistor controlling the rate.

 This simple experiment highlights the core function of a polarized capacitor in storing and releasing electrical energy.

-## Terms

-- Power Supply Filtering Circuit
-- Voltage Stabilizer
-- Noise Filter
-- Coupling Signal
-- Decoupling Signal
-- Voltage Raing

-PENDING

-Run the polarized capacitor experiment in Tinkercad.
-This seems to be the simplest. https://www.tinkercad.com/things/6Z4EWNufnXG-polarized-capacitor This is not the simplest experiment.